-Walleye Fishing Out Look
+Walleye Fishing 2026

-Anglers can expect great walleye fishing in Lake Erie to continue following another exceptional hatch in 2023.
+Anglers can expect great walleye fishing in Lake Erie to continue following another exceptional hatch in 2025.

-Although the yellow perch hatch was below the long-term average, anglers in the western basin of Lake Erie can expect some seasonally good fishing for yellow perch during the summer of 2024.
+Although the yellow perch hatch was below the long-term average, anglers in the western basin of Lake Erie can expect some seasonally good fishing for yellow perch during the summer of 2026.

 Data from annual trawl surveys conducted by the Division of Wildlife are combined with those collected by the Ontario Ministry of Natural Resources and Forestry to indicate the combined success of spawning and early life survival of walleye and yellow perch in the western basin.
 In the central basin, Ohio’s trawls are used in conjunction with other agency surveys to gauge hatch success.